 The EHA is child-centered and looks at three areas of family life to ensure the whole family is considered throughout the process.

-Please see here for more information about the SF programme Support for Families - Service Details (iow.gov.uk)
+Please see here for more information about the Supporting families programme (iow.gov.uk)

 Once the EHA has been completed the next step would be to arrange a Team Around the Family (TAF) meeting within 4 weeks.